OpenG2P Deployment Model

 OpenG2P’s deployment model offers a production-grade, Kubernetes-based infrastructure designed to deliver secure, scalable, and reliable deployments of OpenG2P modules.
 Built on a robust Kubernetes orchestration framework, it supports multiple isolated environments—such as Development, QA, and Demo sandboxes—within a single organisational setup, enabling seamless management across the entire software lifecycle.

 The OpenG2P deployment model is inspired by V4 deployment architecture developed by OpenG2P team.
-Considering OpenG2P's use cases, resource availability with departments of countries, and ease of deployment, we have adapted the V4 architure to be deployed in a "single box" - the entire installation in one sufficiently sized virtual machine or bare metal.
+Considering OpenG2P's use cases, resource availability with departments of countries, and ease of deployment, we have adapted the V4 architure to be deployed in a "single box" - the entire installation in one sufficiently sized virtual machine (VM) or bare metal.

 This deployment model ensures secure access for internal development teams and has been rigorously tested, earning an A+ rating in third-party penetration testing, underscoring its strong security posture.
 By leveraging the same deployment model for development as well as production, it facilitates an easy and efficient transition from development to production environments, significantly reducing complexity and risks.